IDEMSInternational/open-app-builder/README.md

 ```
 $ cp src/environments/firebaseConfig.sample.ts src/environments/firebaseConfig.ts
 ```
-The default file is blank and so some features may not be availabe (e.g. testing google sign-in) It can be replaced with a version requested from the dev team.
+The default file is blank.
+It should be replaced with a version requested from the dev team.

 (Note - this process will likely be simplified in the future)